robertjchristian/MRC/README.md

 ### Eric Bravick

 The Lifted Initiative is building a comprehensive web3 native cloud with a focus on easy to use tooling.
 We've launched about 17 product and service groups to date into private Beta, including support of AI use cases.
-We go publc in 2024 and we are currently seeking integrations with other AI focused networks.
+We go public in 2024 and we are currently seeking integrations with other AI focused networks.
 We believe strongly in decentralization of networks (multi-network approaches) and will be embracing a wide array of partnerships rather than a "build it all on one chain" philosophy.

 <https://twitter.com/ebravick>